IsaaColomer/Turn-Based-RPG/index.md

 [Link](https://google.com)
 ## History

-If we have to talk about the history of turn-based combat in RPGs we have to start talking about Final Fantasy, which included the formula on which many games would be based, in a part of the screen are the enemies and in the other the members of your team, each with special abilities.
+If we have to talk about the history of turn-based combat in RPGs we have to start talking about Final Fantasy (1986), which included the formula on which many games would be based.
+In a part of the screen are the enemies and in the other the members of your team, each with special abilities.
 The most popular games that followed this formula are:
--	Dragon Quest (or Warrior).
+-	Dragon Quest (or Warrior 1986) .
--	Pokémon.
+-	Pokémon (1996).

 It was in Final Fantasy IV, 1991, where we could see for the first time the Active Time Battle, designed by Hiroyuki Ito.
 Which was a more action-based approach to the previous design of combat.

 Another game we should talk about is Super Mario RPG which incorporated new mechanic into the turn-based RPG scene.
 Timed hits in order to do more damage to your opponents.
 This addition made the fights more entertaining as it incorporated a "mini-game" within each fight.
 Another game that also used this system is Suikoden II.

-Other games that should be mentioned for this era are:
+Other games that should be mentioned in this era are:

--	Tactics Ogre: Let us Cling Together
+-	Tactics Ogre: Let us Cling Together (1995).
--	Final Fantasy Tactics.
+-	Final Fantasy Tactics (1998).

 It was from the 2000s when action RPGs began to dominate the market with games like Kingdom Hearts and Souls.
+Some of the changes that made RPG games in that time where focusing the combat in a more action-based style.
 Final Fantasy tried to avoid this change with the release of Final Fantasy X but this was the last title that of the popular franchise that was 100% turn-based.